 Nelson's Green Brier

 Nelson's Green Brier is a Nashville distillery carrying a Pearl 3 Star Prestige rating for 2025, situated on Clinton Street in the city's emerging spirits corridor.
-It occupies a category where American whiskey heritage meets serious production craft, placing it in a peer set defined by provenance and process rather than volume or novelty.
+It occupies a category where American whiskey heritage meets serious production craft, placing it in a comparable set defined by provenance and process rather than volume or novelty.

 Where Nashville's Whiskey History Resurfaces